GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 The declared drawable arity does not denote the signature of the PDB procedure.
 Well-written image procedures always receive a container of drawables.

-For calls invoked by a user, the drawable arity describes how many drawables the user is expected to select.
+For plugins invoked by a user interactively, the drawable arity describes how many drawables the user is expected to select.
 GIMP disables/enables the menu item for a plugin procedure according to its declared drawable arity.